Pandas Extension¶

 ) -> pd.Series

-Parse DataFrame rows into structured data using an LLM with cache (asynchronously).
+Parse DataFrame rows into structured data using an LLM with a provided cache (asynchronously).

 Async method for parsing DataFrame rows (as JSON) with external cache control, enabling deduplication across operations and concurrent processing.